Bahau River

 The Bahau River is a river in North Kalimantan, Indonesia, about 1400 km northeast of the capital Jakarta.

 The river is deemed a tributary of the Kayan River.

 Geography

-The river flows in the northeast area of Kalimantan with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
-The annual average temperature in the area is 20 °C. The warmest month is October, when the average temperature is around 22 °C, and the coldest is July, at 19 °C. The average annual rainfall is 3957 mm.
+The river flows in the northeast area of Kalimantan with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The annual average temperature in the area is 20 °C. The warmest month is October when the average temperature is around 22 °C, and the coldest is July, at 19 °C. The average annual rainfall is 3957 mm.
 The wettest month is September, with an average of 446 mm rainfall, and the driest is April, with 269 mm rainfall.